 Biggerstaff, M. E., & Short, N. (2017) Evaluation of specialist referrals at a rural health care clinic.
 Journal of the American Association of Nurse Practitioners.

 Paul, S., Barr, E., Dunn, J., et al. (2017, March) Implementing telehealth into the Children’s Hospital Immunodeficiency Prrogram (CHIP) clinic.
 Poster session presented at the National Conference on Pediatric Health Care, Denver, CO.

 Wessel, L. A. (2017).
 Shifting gears: Engaging nurse practitioners in prescribing time outdoors.
 The Journal for Nurse Practitioners, 13(1), 89-96.

 Executive coaching is a process of partnering with clients in a thought-provoking and creative way that inspires them to maximize their personal and professional potential, helping leaders achieve positive, long-term, measurable change in behaviors for themselves and their teams.
 Executive coaching can help you gain clarity and work toward achieving desired behavioral change, aspirations, goals, and leadership development.

 Individual executive coaching, available to all program participants, focuses on specific, individual leadership challenges.

-APN team leads participate in small group conversations to help increase leadership insights and gain opportunities for peer coaching, fellowship and networking with other APN colleagues.
+Team leads participate in small group conversations to help increase leadership insights and gain opportunities for peer coaching, fellowship and networking with other experienced nurse leaders.
 Experienced nurse leaders will facilitate these salon sessions, and they will be available throughout the program year.

 Each team will present, via web-conference, their project plan and activities to a panel of health care experts, who will provide feedback.